jamarier/rand-exam/README.md

   question or not.
   * true: yes with macros.
 Real question.
   * false: without macros.
 Header.
-  * auto: look for any "VAR" operator in the description and notes text.
+  * auto: look for any "((" operator in the description and notes text.
 If there is any, the macro engine is used, otherwise the macros are not used.
     Default value.

-  When macro engine is disconected, the var `VARNUM` is not incremented.
+  When macro engine is disconected, the var `COUNTER` is not incremented.
 This allow to create labels, without loose the number of the question.

 ## FAQ - other questions